RodrigoCosta1983/store_connect/README.md

     - Secure functionality to **change password and email** directly within the app, with re-authentication to ensure security.
 - **Secure Authentication:** A complete login and logout flow managed by Firebase Auth and an `AuthGate` to protect routes.

+### 🚀 Onboarding and Security
+- **Complete Registration Flow:** Allows new users to register with Email/Password or Google Login.

+- **Store Creation:** Guided onboarding for new users to create their own store in the system.

+- **Secure and Modern Login:**

+- Multiple login options (Email/Password, Google).

+- "Remember Me" option to securely save credentials.

+- Biometric login (fingerprint or facial) for quick and secure access, with an option to enable it in the settings.

+- Profile Management: Users can securely edit their data and change their password.

+### 💰 Monetization (SaaS)
+- **Integration with Google Play Billing:** Complete subscription management system.

+- Subscription Screen: Interface that searches for plans registered on the Play Console and guides the user through the purchase process.

+- Real-Time Validation: AuthGate checks subscription status and instantly grants or blocks access to the app after purchase or cancellation.

+- Test Environment: Full configuration for testing purchases with licensed accounts, without incurring any actual charges.

 ## 📸 App Screens

 *(Instruction: To add your images here, upload them to your project's folder on GitHub and replace the `URL_FOR_YOUR_IMAGE_HERE` with the image link)*